numberly/flask-stupe/README.rst

     * Add JSON converters
     * Fetch blueprints from a whole module
-    * Validate payload through marshmallow_ schemas
+    * Validate payloads through marshmallow_ schemas
     * More marshmallow_ fields

 Build the documentation